Guarded Command Language: skip and abort

 skip and abort are important statements in the guarded command language. abort is the undefined instruction: do anything.
 It does not even need to terminate.
 It is used to describe the program when formulating a proof, in which case the proof usually fails. skip is the empty instruction: do nothing.
-It is used in the program itself, when the syntax requires a statement but the state should not change.
+It is often used when the syntax requires a statement but the state should not change.